Desktop Agent Troubleshooting & FAQ

 After installation, confirm the Produce8-Agent-Updater service is running again (Step 2) - Collect logs if the issue persists

-If the Agent still does not update after redeploying, sent logs to Support for review:- Windows:
+If the Agent still does not update after redeploying, send logs to Support for review:- Windows:

 - Windows: